-80 Years On, Dominicans And Haitians Revisit Painful Memories Of 'Parsley Massacre'
+80 Years On, Dominicans And Haitians Revisit Painful Memories Of Parsley Massacre'

 That ended on Oct.
 2, 1937, when the Dominican military, under Trujillo's orders, began to execute Haitian families as well as Dominicans of Haitian descent.
 The killings, many of which took place in the border region, were mostly carried out by machete to help sell the regime's official account that the massacre was a spontaneous uprising of patriotic Dominican farmers against Haitian cattle thieves.

 The killing lasted between five and eight days.
-Afterward, there was a moratorium on newspapers covering the massacre and Trujillo refused to publicly admit his government's role or accept responsibility.
+Afterward, there was a moratorium on newspapers covering the massacre, and Trujillo refused to publicly admit his government's role or accept responsibility.

-After the dictator was assassinated in 1961, researchers began to investigate what had until then been an off-limits subject, conducting interviews, digging through documents and putting together the pieces of what happened.
+After the dictator was assassinated in 1961, researchers began to investigate what had been an off-limits subject, conducting interviews, digging through documents and putting together the pieces of what happened.
 Estimates of the number of dead still vary widely — from less than 1,000 to 30,000.
 Mass graves were never found.

 Eighty years after the Parsley Massacre, survivors and descendants of those who lived through that time shared their stories with a team from NPR's Latino USA.